One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: Conclusion

-In this work, we have proposed One-Cycle Pruning, a novel pruning schedule that allows a network to be pruned during the training phase, removing the needs of an initial pretraining phase but also of a complex and time-consuming fine-tuning phase.
+In this work, we proposed One-Cycle Pruning, a novel pruning schedule that allows a network to be pruned in a single training-pruning phase, removing the needs of an initial pretraining phase but also of a complex and time-consuming fine-tuning phase.
 When compared to common pruning schedules, One-Cycle Pruning provides comparable or better results with significantly less computation required.
-Further work could include the study of the quality of lottery ticket found with such a pruning schedule when compared to other schedules.
-Supplementary materials such as the code to reproduce our results and a blog post describing the experiments are available in Appendix \ref{supplementary}.
+We also studied the quality of Lottery Tickets found with One-Cycle Pruning.
+We showed that those tickets were of higher quality and were consistently stable both at low and high level of sparsities, further validating the benefits of the proposed pruning schedule.